-Light Wells & the Floors they Rise There are no light wells in this premises.
+Light Walls 9 the Light Wells & the Floors they Rise There are no light wells in this premises.
 Through Atria & the Floors they No atria have been created/included within this premises.
-Rise Through no atha have been created/included within this premises.
-Passenger and There is one personner lift at this promises and conves the following floors: Disabled Access There is one passenger lift at this premises and serves the following floors; All floor levels.
-Platform Lifts (DAPL) All floor levels.
-Lifts for Fire Fighter's There are no Fire Fighting lifts installed within this promises Use There are no Fire Fighting lifts installed within this premises.
+Rise Through no ana nave been createanneidded within this premises.
+Passenger and There are two passenger lifts at this premises and serve the following floors; Disabled Access Ground to 13th inclusive.
+Platform Lifts (DAPL) One of these lifts is also a firefighting lift.
+Lifts for Fire Fighter's There is one fire fighting lift at the premises located at; Use Ground floor entrance lobby.
 Evacuation Aids There are no evacuation aids installed within the premises.
-Mains Electrical The mains electrical incomer is enclosed in 30 minute fire resisting Incomer construction.
-Electrical Distribution The EDB is not located in the means of escape.
-Boards (EDB) location The EDB is not located in the means of escape.
+Evacuation Alus All occupants are responsible for their own evacuation.
+The mains electrical incomer is enclosed in 30 minute fire resisting Mains Electrical construction.
+Incomer Ground floor electrical intake cupboard, which is located in the ground floor entrance lobby and which is provided with FD30s doors.
+There are electric meter cupboards within all upper floor lobbies, provided with FD60s doors.
+Electrical Distribution Boards (EDB) location There are distribution boards in the ground floor electrical intake cupboard, which is located in the ground floor entrance lobby and which is provided with FD60s doors.
 Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
-Boards (EDB) Heating/Cooling Plant Electrical wall mounted convection heaters.
-Heating/Cooling Plant Net applicable Protection Not applicable.
+Boards (EDB) Heating/Cooling Plant There is no communal heating in this premises.
+Heating/Cooling Plant Lipsting plant is not located in the means of second Protection Heating plant is not located in the means of escape.
 Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
-Storage of Heating & Fuels are not stored on site.
-Generator Fuel Oil Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.
+Storage of Heating & Fuele are not stared on site Generator Fuel Oil Fuels are not stored on site.
+Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.